LubinKerhuel/hugo/content/post/pitot-build/index.md

 ### Signal conditioning and conversion

-The pressure sensor is placed close (~10cm) to the Pitot tube on the wing.
-The analog to digital conversion is also done on site to avoid noise pollution of analog signal.
-The [MCP3428](https://www.microchip.com/wwwproducts/en/MCP3428) from Microchip is a high resolution sigma-delta converter with four differential inputs and a programmable gain factor from 1 to 8.
-It has a digital I2C interface to connect to the dsPIC and its I2C address can be modified.
-Similar DAC to consider are MCP342x family or the newer MCP346x family or MCP356x providing increased accuracy and higher sampling rate ; The package is smaller thus more difficult to handle for a DIY project.
+The pressure sensor electronics is placed in the wing close (~10cm) to the Pitot tube.
+The analog to digital conversion is integrated in the sensor board.
+The [MCP3428](https://www.microchip.com/wwwproducts/en/MCP3428) from Microchip is a high resolution sigma-delta converter with a programmable gain factor from 1 to 8.
+It has a digital I2C bus interface and its I2C address can be selected.
+Similar DAC to consider are MCP342x, the newer MCP346x family or the MCP356x providing increased accuracy and higher sampling rate but its package is smaller thus more difficult to handle for a DIY project.

 The [MP3V5004dp](https://www.nxp.com/part/MP3V5004DP) output analog signal is connected to the [MCP3428](https://www.microchip.com/wwwproducts/en/MCP3428) Sigma-Delta ADC through a first order RC low pass filter with a cut off frequency at $28Hz$ ($R=5.6 kOhm$,$C=1\mu F$).
 The 2nd differential input is connected on a voltage divisor to obtain 1V from the 3.3V reference (480 & 1kOhms). $10\mu F$ decoupling capacitor are used on power supply.
 The I2C bus wires are pulled up with 10kOhm and are connected to a 10pf capacitor protecting from glitches.
 <!-- Measured 480 840 for the divisor.
 Write down 560 and 1.2k -->

-The ADC Sigma-Delta is configured for
+The [MCP3428](https://www.microchip.com/wwwproducts/en/MCP3428) Sigma-Delta ADC is configured for

 - 12 bits
 - x8 Gain
 - 240 Samples Per Seconds (SPS)

-The overall resolution is:
+The resulting resolution is provided from:

 - (1) [MP3V5004dp](https://www.nxp.com/part/MP3V5004DP) Analog output sensitivity is 1633 Pa/V
 - (2) [MCP3428](https://www.microchip.com/wwwproducts/en/MCP3428) 12 bits with a gain of 8 : 0.125mV/LSB[^LSB]

-- with (1) and (2), we obtain $1633 * 0.125e^{-3} $ =  ***0.2041 Pa / LSB[^LSB]***
+With (1) and (2), we obtain a resolution of $1633 * 0.125e^{-3} $ =  ***0.2041 Pa / LSB[^LSB]***

 {{< figure
 src="/img/pitot-darcy-prandtl-build-mp3v5004dp-mcp3428.jpg"